Red Hen Publications

 Which automatically floats the assumption that only a female teacher would assign nothing but books by an author who trades all too openly upon his charming smile.
 Despite the fact that at this point in the story they cannot be aware that the books are all lies, and that their author is a fraud who has not actually performed any of the exploits that he takes credit for in them.

 As a matter of fact, that gibe turned out to be based upon false reasoning on all points and it was rapidly shown to be such.
-But the Twins still made a point of saying it, never retracted it, and I think they did it primarily to get Molly’s goat.
+But the Twins still made a point of saying it, never retracted it, and I very much think they did it primarily to get Molly’s goat.
 If called on such a statement they will whine at you that the comment was “just a joke”.
 Of course it was.
 It was a mean-spirited and hostile joke.
 One of a series of many.

 It is mildly interesting to note that they do sometimes seem to do their very worst in this regard in Molly’s hearing.
 But, by almost every indication, even when Molly isn’t around, those boys simply do not respect females, and they seem to openly resent Molly throughout books 2-5.